A Virtual Reality Check for Firearm Use Under Pressure

 Unlike driver’s licenses, gun permits in most states can be issued with little to no training or assessment.

 She reached out to virtual reality specialist Blake Schreurs to help build the program.
-Schreurs logged hours inside convenient stores, noting details like the hum of the coolers and shopping baskets cluttered by the door, then rendered them in the VR environment.
+Schreurs logged hours inside convenience stores, noting details like the hum of the coolers and shopping baskets cluttered by the door, then rendered them in the VR environment.

 “It’s about engaging the senses realistically,” says Schreurs.
 “We want as much as possible to elicit a genuine reaction.”